tyrneh/options-implied-probability/QUICK_START.md

 ![Python version](https://img.shields.io/badge/python-3.10-blue.svg)
 [![Code Style: Black](https://img.shields.io/badge/code%20style-black-black.svg)](https://github.com/ambv/black)

+# What OIPD Does

-<div style="font-size: 1.5em;">OIPD generates probability distribution of future stock prices from options data.
+OIPD generates probability distribution of future stock prices from options data.
 A probability distribution is simply a single curve showing how likely each price level is on a future date.

 These probabilities reflect the consensus, risk-neutral expectations of all market participants.
-While markets don't predict the future with certainty, under the efficient market hypothesis, these collective expectations represent the best available estimate of what might happen.</div>
+While markets don't predict the future with certainty, under the efficient market hypothesis, these collective expectations represent the best available estimate of what might happen.

 # Quick start